-This Service Plan reflects the HPO's intention to implement the Board of Directors' Futures Report as directed by the Province.
-Some recommendations contained in the Futures Report may involve amendments to the Homeowner Protection Act and regulations as a means to meet the key objectives contained in the plan.
-The proposed changes in the legislation and regulations as well as other measures will require further consultation.
+The 2005-2008 Service Plan reflects the HPO's intention to implement the Board of Directors' Futures Report as directed by the Province.
+Some recommendations contained in the Futures Report may involve amendments to the Home-owner Protection Act and regulations as a means to meet the key objectives contained in the plan.
+Any proposed changes in the legislation and regulations as well as other measures would require broad stakeholder support.